Fujifilm X-T2 versus Sony RX10 IV

 - More modern: Was introduced somewhat (1 year and 2 months) more recently.

-If the count of relative strengths (bullet points above) is taken as a measure, the RX10 IV emerges as the winner of the match-up (9 : 7 points).
-However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features.
+If the count of relative strengths (bullet points above) is taken as a measure, the RX10 IV is the clear winner of the contest (10 : 6 points).
+However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

 In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the X-T2 or the RX10 IV.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
 This is where reviews by experts come in.
 The adjacent table relays the overall verdicts of several of the most popular camera review sites.
 The full reviews are available, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Fujifilm X-T2 (⇒ rgt)||HiRec||86/100 Gold||4.5/5||5/5||5/5||2016||1,599||latest||check|